-We stopped in Florence on our way from Tuscany (click through for that travel guide) to Bologna, but definitely found some gems while we were there.
+We stopped in Florence, Italy on our way from Tuscany (click through for that travel guide) to Bologna, but definitely found some gems while we were there.
 I recommend parking in the underground lot below the central market, especially if you have all of your belongings in the car.
 We wanted it to be as secure as possible.

 Santarosa Bistrot: was the perfect quiet spot for lunch.
 We shared a salad, gnocchi, sandwich and washed it down with rosé!
 After fueling up, R took me on a tour of a few of the landmarks in Florence.

 Ponte Vecchio: A bridge over Arno River which still has shops built along it.
 The first documentation of the bridge dates back to 996.